ducakar/openzone/README.md

 - `debug`: starts gdb and connets it to a running Chromium instance with a NaCl module pending for debugging.
 - `finalise`: runs `pnacl-finalize` to finalise openzone PNaCl pexe executable.
+- `manifest`: writes `share/openzone/manifest.json` file that contains list of game packeges together with their timestamps.
+Needed by NaCl to update cached game packages.

 ### `package.sh {src | data | datasrc | bundle}` ###